daddinuz/brainfart/README.md

 - wrapping on owerflows
 - unlimited tape size (on both directions)
 - Zero on EOF
-- When a function gets called the value of the current cell will be set to 0
+- When a function gets defined/called the value of the current cell will be set to 0
 - Functions can be redefined: at the start of the program every function is defined as noop
 - Since cells are used to identify functions the maximum number of functions allowed is 256: from 0 to 255
 - return from outside of any function terminates execution (if not in interactive mode)